CodeFlowOrg/GitMarkonics/README.md

 # WYSIWYG-Markdown

-This project is developed to create beautifull documentation of your projects by providing you with a readme.md file editor and downloader
+This Project is Developed to create Beautiful Documentation of your Projects by Providing you with a Readme.md File editor and Downloader.

 DESIGN IN ISSUES !!..